Rajpratik71/volatility-wiki/Mac.md

 ## Creating a profile

-To create a profile, you first need to download the !KernelDebugKit for the kernel you want to analyze.
+To create a profile, you first need to download the KernelDebugKit for the kernel you want to analyze.
 This can be downloaded from the [Apple Developer's website](http://developer.apple.com/hardwaredrivers) (click OS X Kernel Debug Kits on the right).
 This account is free and only requires a valid Email address.

-After the !DebugKit is downloaded, mount the dmg file.
-This will place the contents at "/Volumes/!KernelDebugKit".
+After the DebugKit is downloaded, mount the dmg file.
+This will place the contents at "/Volumes/KernelDebugKit".

 ## Creating the vtypes